15 Places To Visit on Your Self-Guided Walking Tour of Madrid

 - Comfortable shoes – preferably running shoes since there are some hills to climb.

 - Portable WiFi – if you don’t have an international data plan then this will make your trip a lot easier.
 I’ve been using the Tep Wireless ‘Teppy’ device to access wifi – it’s convenient and reliable.
 You can read my full review of Tep Wireless to seek if it’s the right pocket WiFi for you.
+And for a limited time, you can use the code Givethanks to save 20% off your order!
+This offer ends on December 2, 2019.

 - Water – always stay hydrated, especially since you’ll be doing a lot of walking.